Select your location

 This Merchant Agreement (“Merchant Agreement”) is entered into by and between the Merchant listed in an Order Form (“Merchant”) and the Affirm counterpart named in such Order Form (“Affirm”), as applicable (each, a “Party” and collectively, the “Parties”) and effective as of the Effective Date referenced in such Order Form.
-The Parties agree that upon the execution and delivery of an Order Form by a Merchant and Affirm, (i) such Merchant will become a party to this Agreement and all references to “Merchant” in this Agreement will be deemed to reference such Merchant as the context requires, and (ii) such Affirm counterpart will become a party to this Agreement and all references to “Affirm” in this Agreement will be deemed to reference such Affirm counterpart as the context requires, in each case solely with respect to its participation in offering the Services and its actions and omissions on its own behalf conducted under this Agreement.
+Upon the execution and delivery of an Order Form by a Merchant and Affirm, (i) such Merchant will become a party to this Agreement and all references to “Merchant” in this Agreement will be deemed to reference such Merchant as the context requires, and (ii) such Affirm counterpart will become a party to this Agreement and all references to “Affirm” in this Agreement will be deemed to reference such Affirm counterpart as the context requires, in each case solely with respect to its participation in offering the Services and its actions and omissions on its own behalf conducted under this Agreement.
 Capitalized terms not otherwise defined herein have the meanings ascribed to them in the Order Form or the Affirm Service Terms.

 The terms and conditions set forth in any attachments or schedules referenced herein (including any terms, conditions, and materials in the Affirm Service Terms) are hereby incorporated by reference into this Merchant Agreement.
 This Merchant Agreement will apply to and govern Affirm’s provision of and Merchant’s access to and use of any Services agreed upon by the Parties, any order form entered into by the Parties (each, an “Order Form”), and any other writing agreed upon by the Parties (collectively, the “Agreement”).